• Skip to primary navigation

 Cloves also contain eugenol, an ingredient often used in perfumes as well as a number of other applications.

-When combined with split peas, cloves offer a unique, sweet pungency that complements the earthy taste of the soup.
+When combined with split peas, cloves offer a unique, sweet pungency that goes with the earthy taste of the soup.

 Cloves should be added towards the end of cooking to get the most flavor out of them - adding them too soon will dull their flavor.